jakevdp/jakevdp.github.com/source/_posts/2012-10-07-xkcd-style-plots-in-matplotlib.markdown

 </div>
 </div>
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>It just doesn't work out quite the same way.
+<p>It just doesn't have the same effect.
 Matplotlib is great for scientific plots, but sometimes you don't want to be so precise.</p>
 <p>This subject has recently come up on the matplotlib mailing list, and started some interesting discussions.
 As near as I can tell, this started with a thread on a
 <a href="http://mathematica.stackexchange.com/questions/11350/xkcd-style-graphs">mathematica list</a>